MarcelKaemper/Laptime-tracker/README.md

 This Application makes use of PHP, Bootstrap, JQuery and the DataTable Plugin plus the Searchpanes extension.

 ## How to install
-- `Download the laptime.sql file and import it to your MySQL/MariaDB`
+- Download the `laptime.sql` file and import it to your `MySQL/MariaDB` Database
-- `Change the DB information in the DBConnector.php script`
+- Change the DB information in the `DBConnector.php` script
-- `Put the PHP Scripts on a server of your choice`
+- Put the PHP Scripts on a server of your choice

 ## Features
 - Adding different games, cars, tracks and even transmission types